lzwgit0286/learngit/readme.txt

 Git is a distributed version control system.
-Git is a free software distributed under the GPL.
+Git is free software distributed under the GPL.
 Git has a mutable index called stage. xxxx xxxx3
 Git tracks changes of files.
-Creating a new branch is quick And & simple. xxx add on dev1 the second time stash on dev
+Creating a new branch is quick & simple.
-52223333